mIRC-Scripters/mirckb/docs/source/commands/cnick.rst

 One is to change your black background from index 1 to one of the color indices like 89 or 90 which look like black but have slightly different RGB which causes a different batch of colors to be chosen for the palette.
 However, be aware that this can have an adverse effect on colored strings which normally change color 1 into color 0 if the background is also index 1 - and those will no longer do the same for background 88 even if that has an identical RGB to index 1

 Another is to take advantage of the fact that colors used by other nick color rules are not chosen for the autocolor palette, so you can simply create a dummy rule that won't actually match any nicks, but the presence of this rule will prevent it being chosen for the autocolor palette.
-To do this, you can use the Alt+P editor to place this line into your nicklist popups menu.
+To do this, you can use the :kbd:`Alt+P` editor to place this line into your nicklist popups menu.
 (If putting into a dropdown menu you probably need to prefix the label with a .period)

 Dummy rule for autocolor $nick($chan,$1).color : var %color $nick($chan,$1).color | !.cnick -m2s $+ $calc(1+$cnick(0)) ;dummycolor $+ %color %color @ | !.color background $color(background)